Jorge Luis Sánchez

-Jorge Luis Sánchez (born 1960 in Havana) is a Cuban film director.
-He was a founder of the Federación Nacional de Cine Clubes de Cuba - the Nacional Federation of Cine Clubs of Cuba.
+Jorge Luis Sánchez (21 January 1960 – 9 January 2025) was a Cuban film director.
+He was a founder of the Federación Nacional de Cine Clubes de Cuba (National Federation of Cine Clubs of Cuba).

+Life and career

+Sánchez was born on 21 January 1960.
 He started to work in ICAIC in 1981 as camera assistant, and later as assistant director.

 His first feature El Benny was presented at the Locarno International Film Festival in August 2006, where its star Renny Arozarena won the Boccalino prize for best performance for protagonist in all sections of festival.
 The film was Cuba's candidate for the Academy Awards.
-Sánchez is distantly related to Benny Moré, the subject of this film.
+Sánchez is distantly related to Cuban musician and the subject of this film Benny Moré.
 At the Latinamerican Film Festival in Havana in December 2006, Sanchez received an award for the film.

+Sánchez died on 9 January 2025, at the age of 64.